-Bomb threat causes 2 brief Capitol building evacuations as DC protests erupt during electoral count
+Lawmakers removed as protesters smash through Capitol's entrances

 DC NATIONAL GUARD WEARS BLACK VESTS TO SEND MESSAGE AS TRUMP SUPPORTERS PROTEST ELECTORAL COLLEGE CERTIFICATION

+Protesters reportedly smashed glass doors and authorities drew their weapons at one door.
+The certification was stopped after Congress recessed as the chaos escalated outside and inside the Capitol building.

-A congressional source told Fox News that the Cannon House Office Building and Madison Library of Congress Building were briefly evacuated because of a bomb threat after several suspicious packages were reportedly found in the area.
+A congressional source told Fox News that the Cannon House Office Building and Madison Library of Congress Building were briefly evacuated after several suspicious packages were reportedly found in the area.

 U.S. Capitol Police are asking personnel to relocate from Cannon and to "shelter in place" at the Rayburn and Longworth House Office Buildings.
 A police memo sent to lawmakers read: "Due to police activity, all personnel are advised to relocate from the Cannon House Office Building to the Rayburn and Longworth House Office Buildings through the underground tunnels.
 Do not evacuate outside the buildings.
 All personnel should shelter in place in the Rayburn and Longworth House Office buildings."